 5. Connect the two filled RayDrops together with the tubing

-6. Carefully set the continuous phase to a low flow rate (for example, Qcontinuous= 40µl/min) and check that there is no backflow in the first RayDrop.
+6. Carefully set the continuous phase to a low flow rate (e.g. Qcontinuous= 40µl/min) and check that there is no backflow in the first RayDrop.

-7. Set the shell phase to a low flow rate (for example Qshell= 7µl/min with Qshell<Qcontinuous) to create a simple oil in water emulsion visible in the second RayDrop.
+7. Set the shell phase to a low flow rate (e.g. Qshell= 7µl/min with Qshell<Qcontinuous) to create a simple oil-in-water emulsion visible in the second RayDrop.

-8. Set the core phase to a low flow rate (for example Qcore= 1µl/min) to generate simple emulsions in R1, which leads to the generation of multiple emulsions in R2.
+8. Set the core phase to a low flow rate (e.g. Qcore= 1µl/min) to generate simple emulsions in R1, which leads to the generation of multiple emulsions in R2.

-9. The encapsulation of multiple emulsions in a single droplet is now ongoing.
-The dripping mode provides a high stability for droplet formation.
+9. The encapsulation of multiple different emulsions in a single droplet is now in progress.
+The dripping mode provides high stability for droplet formation.
 Droplets show high monodispersity.
 It is possible to vary the flow rates in order to change the size of the emulsion as well as the number of cores (see the following section for more details).

 The number of cores in a single droplet depends on the flow rate of the core phase.

-During the formation of the multiple emulsions in RayDrop R2, the flow rates of the shell and of the continuous phases are kept fixed.
-Thus, only the flow rate of the core phase is changed.
-By increasing the core flow rate, the number of encapsulated core droplets increases.
-For a core flow rate of 0.5µl/min, most droplets contain one core, for a core flow rate of 2.3µl/min, most droplets contain four cores.
+During the formation of the multi-core double emulsions in RayDrop R2, the flow rates of the shell and continuous phases are kept fixed.
+Therefore, only the flow rate of the core phase is changed.
+By increasing the core flow rate, the number of encapsulated core droplets also increases.
+For a core flow rate of 0.5µl/min, most droplets contain one core, while for a core flow rate of 2.3µl/min, most droplets contain four cores.

 Conclusion & Perspectives

-The possibility to make an encapsulation of multiple emulsions in a single shell by using two Raydrop devices in series on the complex emulsion production platform was demonstrated.
-By playing with the flow-rates of the core phase, one can control the number of encapsulated cores.
-By combining the “two chips in series” platform structure with the use of a double emulsion Raydrop device, even more complex emulsions could be achieved, such as the multiple encapsulation of double emulsions in a single droplet.
+We demonstrated the possibility of making an encapsulation of multiple emulsions in a single shell by using two Raydrop devices in series on the complex emulsion production platform.
+By playing with the flow rates of the core phase, one can control the number of encapsulated cores.
+By combining the “two chips in series” platform structure with the use of a double emulsion Raydrop device, even more complex emulsions could be achieved, including multiple encapsulations of double emulsions in a single droplet.